Ai Resume

 • “Managed pipeline of $[X] with [Y]% forecast accuracy over [Z] quarters”

-1. Audit your current resume.
-Count how many bullet points have numbers.
-If it is under 50%, you have work to do.
+1. Audit your resume right now.
+Count how many bullet points contain a number.
+If it is under 50%, you have urgent work ahead.

-2. Dig up the data.
-Check sales reports, performance reviews, emails, project docs.
-The numbers are there.
+2. Mine your data.
+Dig through sales reports, performance reviews, project docs, client emails, Slack archives.
+The numbers are hiding there.

-3. Use the CAR formula: Challenge → Action → Result (with numbers).
-Every bullet should tell a mini-story.
+3. Use the CAR formula: Challenge → Action → Result (with measurable numbers).
+Every bullet tells a mini-story of impact.

-5. Test and iterate.
-Apply to 10 jobs with your old resume, 10 with your new quantified version.
-Track which gets more responses.
+5. Track results obsessively.
+Apply to 10 jobs with your old resume, then 10 with your quantified version.
+Watch which response rate wins.

-Quantifying your achievements is not just a formatting trick.
-It is a fundamental shift in how you present your professional value.
-In 2026, with AI screening almost every application, vague resumes do not just lose — they do not even get read.
+Quantification is not a formatting gimmick.
+It is a fundamental rewrite of how you communicate your professional value.
+In 2026, with AI screening nearly every application in the US, Europe, and the Gulf, vague resumes do not just lose — they get deleted before anybody reads them.

-Want to skip the manual work?
-Upload your resume to StylingCV and let our 11-agent AI squad transform your vague descriptions into interview-winning, ATS-optimized quantified achievements in under 60 seconds.
+Want the shortcut?
+Upload your resume to StylingCV and let our Agentic Squad of 11 AI agents transform your vague descriptions into ATS-optimized, interview-winning quantified achievements in under 60 seconds.
+Our users see a 95%+ ATS pass rate across 10 major platforms.

 Your next interview starts with one number.
 Find it.
 Write it.
 Land it.